Virginia-iGEM/igem-wikiscraper/README.md

 - When start/end are either unset or set to negative values, scrape the whole list
 - Expand collapsenewlines option to also collapse strings of newlines and tabs into just one newline
 - Make it so that options under `scraper.use` actually enable/disable the filter
+- Replace `excisescripts` and `excisestyles` flags with an HTML selector that excises arbitrary HTML elements